ivsg-psu/Errata_Tutorials_CodeExercises/README.md

 ```sh
 fcn_GradeCodeX('fcn_CodeX_04_doubleOrNothing',answer_04, student_number);
 ```
 5. fcn_CodeX_05_whatsThePassword: In this assignment, the function returns **true** if the user guesses the correct integer password and returns **false** otherwise.
 The range of password is 0-9.
+Unlike the previous functions, this function can take three input arguments.
+The user's guess is the third input argument.

 ```sh
 entry_key = ' ^&^*^#^djhAHYBj $643gv';